Jsinger03/JS-AI-Fact-Checker-Web-App/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can submit a text prompt to the site and view its summary and fact-checking
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all of my past queries
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can review in detail a past query
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can delete a past query
+7. as a user, I can change my username, email, or password

 ## Research Topics

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
+* (6 points) React
-    * I'm going to be using passport for user authentication
+    * I'm going to use React to implement UI that allows for dynamic response to user input
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * React wukk serve as the front-end while express handles the back-end API, authentication, and database usage
+    * React Router will allow users to navigate pages without fully reloading them
-* (5 points) vue.js
+* (2 points) OpenAI API Integration
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+  * I am going to use OpenAI's API to handle the summarizing of user input and fact checking said input
+* (2 points) Sass / Tailwind CSS (I'm undecided as to which I want to use)
+  * I am going to use Sass or Tailwind CSS to make the CSS styling of my site more advanced
+  * Leaning towards Tailwind as it will allow me to handle styling within the HTML files

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+10 points out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)